BLOG

 • Identify children who may have a hearing loss

-• Notify a parent or guardian of a child’s hearing screening failure and the need for referral to an audiologist or an Otolaryngologist (ENT)
+• Notify a parent or guardian of a child’s hearing failure and the need for referral to an audiologist or an Otolaryngologist (ENT)

 • Establish a follow up system to ensure that the child has received appropriate care.